Overview

 About This Dashboard

-The JPX Dashboard tracks aircraft operations, estimated noise levels, and curfew compliance at East Hampton Airport (KJPX) in East Hampton, New York.
-It is built and maintained by Marc Frons, as an independent civic data project, to give residents, elected officials, and the public a clear, factual picture of airport activity and its impact on surrounding communities.
+The JPX Dashboard tracks aircraft operations, estimated noise levels, and curfew-period operations at East Hampton Airport (KJPX) in East Hampton, New York.
+It is an independent civic data project built and maintained by Zarata Media LLC under the direction of its founder, Marc Frons.
+Its purpose is to give residents, elected officials, and the public a clear, factual picture of airport activity and its effects on surrounding communities.

 The dashboard does not advocate for a particular outcome.
 It presents data drawn from public and commercial sources, documents differences between published standards, voluntary commitments, and observed operations, and makes that record available for anyone to examine.
 Everything visible in the dashboard is explained on this page.

 The dashboard includes dedicated analysis pages for the three aircraft categories of greatest community concern: Helicopters, Seaplanes, and Jets.
-Each page provides operator scorecards, curfew-period operation rates, route analysis, and seasonal trends specific to that category.
+Each page provides curfew-period operation tracking, route analysis, and activity trends specific to that category.

 Data Sources